Have you ever made your own organic, vegan, fair trade moisturiser? It’s not complicated – so here’s

 However coconut oil is comedogenic, so if you are prone to blemishes and congestion this may not be a cream for using every day.

-Frankincense oil is also renowned for its physical therapeutic benefits, including the treatment of cuts and blemishes and as a toner and revitaliser for aging skin.
+Frankincense oil is also renowned for its physical therapeutic benefits, including the treatment of cuts and blemishes and as a toner and revitaliser for ageing skin.